jafaryor/algorithms-and-data-structures/src/readme.md

 Usually, the subproblem graph gives an alternative way to perform the  same analysis.
 Each vertex corresponds to a subproblem, and the choices for a  subproblem are the edges incident to that subproblem.

+> Whenever you see a question that asks for the maximum or minimum of something, consider Dynamic Programming as a possibility.

 ## Greedy Algorithms
-Algorithms  for optimization  problems typically  go through  a sequence  of  steps,with a set of choices at each step.
+Algorithms  for optimization  problems typically  go through  a sequence  of  steps, with a set of choices at each step.
 For many optimization problems, using dynamic programming to determine the best choices is overkill; simpler, more efficient algorithms will do.
 A __greedy algorithm__ always makes the choice that looks best at the moment.
 That is, it makes a locally optimal choice in the hope that this choice will lead to a globally optimal solution.

 ### Greedy choice property
 We can assemble a globally optimal solution by making locally optimal (greedy) choices.
 In other words, when we are considering which choice to make, we make the choice that looks best in the current problem, without considering results from subproblems.